javadnr/blog/README.md

 a blog with authentication system permissions and like,comment system
 =======
-copy this codes for migration and then make a superuser python manage.py migrate python manage.py createsuperuser
+copy this codes for migration and then make a superuser
+'''python manage.py migrate
+python manage.py createsuperuser'''